Properties and characteristics

 1. An administrator opens the menu Setup » Account management » Roles.

-2. Then he opens the role, e.g. content employee, or he creates a new role.
+2. Then they open the role, e.g. content employee, or they creates a new role.

-3. Not advanced mode: The administrator activates () the right Setup » Settings » Properties and saves the role ().
+3. Not advanced mode The administrator activates () the right Setup » Settings » Properties and saves the role (save).

-4. Advanced mode: The administrator activates () the right Setup » Property and saves the role ().
+4. Advanced mode The administrator activates () the right Setup » Property and saves the role (save).

 Step 2: Which employees belong to the role?